fabiofranchino/fabiofranchino.com/content/blog/2021-01-24-vue-import-components-dynamically.md

 tags: [tutorial, vue, dynamic, component]
 ---

-In this post I'm going to show how to create a Vue.js App with an on-the-fly import capability and how to render them using Vue Router as well.
+In this post I'm going to show how to create a Vue.js App with an **on-the-fly component import** capability and how to render them using Vue Router as well.

 It's bare-bones, just the mentioned functionality.